gusmanb/unicvmod/README.md

 ![Picture of assembled circuit](https://i.imgur.com/YFvb8o5.png)

 As a final measure I use some small rubber feets under the front and back of the circuit to make it totally stable and avoid any chance of short circuit.

-- Update: I have added a zip file with the gerber output ready for production.

 ## Calibration notes